-In consideration for serving as a placement agents for the Private Placement, the placement agents were issued an aggregate cash fee of \$848,750 and warrants to purchase 312,310 shares of Common Stock (the "Placement Agent Warrants").
-The Placement Agent Warrants are identical to the Warrants issued to the Buyers.
+In consideration for serving as placement agents for the Private Placement, the placement agents were issued an aggregate cash fee of \$848,750 and warrants to purchase 312,310 shares of common stock.
+The placement agent warrants are identical to the warrants issued to investors.